Cat Tien National Park Avian Elegance: Unveiling the Splendor of 3 Broadbill Bird Species

 Physical portrait of the Banded Broadbill (Source: Sam Thuong)

-The tail is dark black with white spots on the underside, while the lower tail is pale yellow with black and yellow patterns on the rump.
-The bill of the Banded Broadbill is a prominent, wide, hooked, and turquoise green, with a green or black border.
-The eye ring is green.
+The bird’s tail is dark with white spots underneath, while the lower tail has pale yellow and black-yellow patterns.
+Its wide, hooked bill is turquoise green, with a green or black border, and the eye ring is green.

 8 2 WANEE Go-WILD